Marcel2603/StroeerKata/README.md

 >"Fetch asynchronous data from an API".\
 \
 Your task is to write a script or app, which gathers data from two endpoints asynchronously, merges the responses and displays them in any way, for example as JSON response from an REST API.
-For example you could use these two endpoints:\
+For example, you could use these two endpoints:\
 \
 http://jsonplaceholder.typicode.com/users/1 to obtain a user's data\
 http://jsonplaceholder.typicode.com/posts?userId=1 to obtain all comments written by that user\